thurpe/sendgrid/README.md

-You can change how many mails are sent per second in main.js on line 51 (multiemail, 1000) - one per second for example Need more details, or request a video? - jthurpe@gmail.com
+You can change how many mails are sent per second in main.js on line 51 (multiemail, 1000) - one per second for example

+Still need more details, or want to request a video? - jthurpe@gmail.com